-What it’s Like to be Married at 7 Years Old
+What It’s Like to Be Married at 7 Years Old

 For Spengul’s mom, such a way of life is filled with misery.
 When her children are sick, she occasionally gets free treatment at the clinic, but they mostly have to tolerate their illnesses.
 She bemoans being married at such a young age, and how it has impacted her own children’s lives.
 When I ask her if she will buy clothes for her children for the Afghan New Year, as is the custom, she replies, “I am worried how I am going to get the soap I need to wash their old clothes.”

 But occasionally, a large smile spreads across her face.
-She dreams of being able to take her children to school.’“My daughter’s biggest ambition in life is to have a notebook, and to be able to write in it.”
+She dreams of being able to take her children to school.
+“My daughter’s biggest ambition in life is to have a notebook, and to be able to write in it.”

 Advertisement